Antvirf/metal-control-plane-mockup/README.md

 1. Configure `.env` with credentials to UniFi router
 1. `make containers` - spins up Temporal backend and pixiecore
 1. `make worker` - run a Temporal worker
+1. `make migrate` - prepare control plane DB
-1. Initiate onboarding with `go run main.go onboard $MAC`
+1. Initiate onboarding with `go run main.go onboard $MAC` - with the MAC of your 'BMC' host.

 This 'onboards' the new machine to the control plane database, with a given hardware config and MAC addresses.

 ## Workflow #2 - Provisioning/netbooting

+1. Configure `.env.` and run `source .env` in all terminals used to run these commands
 1. `make containers` - make sure all containers are up
 1. `make control-plane` - run the control plane API
+1. Create a VM, and give it a MAC address of `12:44:6A:3B:04:11` - this is one of the defaults used in the RedFish emulator.
-1. Trigger boot - power on a VM for example
+1. Trigger boot - power on that VM, and it will boot into a CentOS installer, as defined by the selection logic [here](./internal/pixieapi/api.go) to choose the server type, and the [configurations here](./internal/pixieapi/servertype_config.go) to specify boot options.

-The VM will talk to Pixiecore, which in turn asks the control plane which configs to give to the newly booting machine.
-This config will be provided based on the knowledge the control plane has in its database, given what the onboarding workflow scraped from RedFish.
+The VM will talk to Pixiecore, which in turn asks the control plane which configs to give to the newly booting machine with MAC `12:44:6A:3B:04:11`.
+The control plane DB has this MAC, since you onboarded the server whose RedFish API returned this MAC address.